ddnexus/pagy/docs/api/keynav.md

 ## Overview

-The regular `Pagy::Keyset` uses the fastest technique for SQL pagination, but it cannot work with any Frontend helper because they require a pagy object with numeric variables.
+The regular `Pagy::Keyset` uses the fastest technique for SQL pagination, but it cannot work with any Frontend helper because they require a pagy object with numeric options.

 That's why we created `Pagy::Keyset::Keynav`: it uses the fast keyset pagination AND supports `pagy_*navs` and other Frontend helpers.